ws-kj/xsnip/README.md

-# xsnip - a minimal selection based screenshot utility for X11
+# xsnip - a minimal and convenient screenshot utility for X11
 Most screenshot utilities compatible with X are clumsy, use bloated toolkits, and often do not support selection regions or the clipboard. xsnip seeks to streamline the screenshot process in a number of ways. xsnip is compatible with any window manager, has no graphical interface, has automatic clipboard support, and is entirely based on selection regions over specific windows.
-While most screenshot tools require either a cli flag or a button to save images to the clipboard, xsnip selections made with the left mouse button will automatically be copied.
+While most screenshot tools require either a cli flag or a button to save images to the clipboard, xsnip selections made with the left mouse button will automatically be copied, saving time and input.

 ## Installation
-xsnip requires xclip and libpng, both which can usually be installed via your system package manager.
+xsnip requires xclip and libpng, both of which can usually be installed via your system package manager.

 With dependencies installed and repo cloned: